vykuang/aoc-2024/README.md

 - increment sides only after turning
 - stop when returning to original pos
 - doesn't seem to work on paper; need to figure something else

+## day 13 claw contraption

+### part i

+- 3 tokens for A button; 1 for B
+- 1 prize
+- each button moves a little forward and a little to the right
+- A and B moves different distances
+- min moves to position claw above prize target?
+- some prizes cannot be won; these require 0 tokens
+- button presses < 100
+- 2 degrees of freedom
+- prioritize B if possible
+- dynamic programming?
+- top down recursion?
+- 3s in WSL2 for part i

+### part ii

+- Add 10000000000000 to the target; much larger
+- no more button limits
+- recursion limits
+- bottom up tabular approach?
+- start with only pressing B
+- decrement B until nA + mB = target
+- too large to iterate the target with such relatively small steps
+- any implementation needs some clever modulo math

+## day 14 restroom redoubt

+### part i

+- list of robots pos, and velocity, both in (x,y)
+- (0,0) = top left
+- robots can occupy the same tile
+- robots wrap around the edge
+- 100 seconds
+- count robots in each quadrant
+- robots on the quadrant lines do not count
+- return product
+- for each robot, move by their velocity
+- check for bounds
+- if pos_x + dx > width, pos_x = pos_x + dx % width
+- or can we always use mod? if x + dx < width, then x + dx % width = x + dx

+### part ii

+something that looks like a christmas tree...

+filter for cycles where no robots are overlapping? no cycles with no overlap...

+how about when all points not on the meridian have a reflection?

+from text, only *most* should arrange themselves; perhaps only check for half?

+Ultimately we're checking for some sort of alignment around the meridian; check for average of all pos.x and if it's anywhere near meridian, take a look

+no dice. need to render the robot map